Mingxuan-Yang/PhD-Dashboard/README.md

 ## Introduction

 A doctorate is an advanced academic degree awarded by universities that demonstrates the recipient's mastery in a certain field of study.
-In this project, the main goal is to solve the following problems about doctorates using `plotly` and `dash` visualization in Python.
+In this project, the main goal is to solve the following problems about doctorates using `plotly`, `dash` and `streamlit` visualization in Python.
 All of the doctorates in the problems were pursued in the United States.

 - The number of doctorate-granting institutions and doctorate recipients over time. [plot](https://chart-studio.plotly.com/~Mingxuan-Yang/6/#/)
 - The distribution of educational resources by states in 2017. [plot](https://doctorate-distribution.herokuapp.com/)